effekt-lang/effekt/examples/features/effect-handlers.effekt.md

 }
 ```

-When invoking the `yield` operation, we pass a value to be yielded to the lexically nearest handler discharging the
+When invoking the `yield` operation, we pass a value to be yielded to the lexically nearest handler, discharging the
 `Yield` effect.
 Recall our `fib` functions from earlier.
 We may also write it as a generator that runs infinitely while
-yielding each fibonacci number in the process.
+yielding each Fibonacci number in the process.

 ```
 // Infinite fibonacci sequence as a generator function